ucdavis-bioinformatics-training/2017-September-Microbial-Community-Analysis-Workshop/wednesday/installing_software.md

 You can test the dbcAmplicons installation buy running the script test_dbAmplicons.sh, in the tests folder.

+If for some reason installation failed you can extract a copy from the workshop share

+	cd
+	cd mca_example
+	tar xzvf /share/biocore/workshops/2017_Sept_MCA/software.tar.gz

+You still need to set up the same environment variable in your \.bash_profile

 ---

 **7\.** Last lets copy the workshop data into our home directory.